galaxyproject/galaxy-hub/src/news/2020-04-james-taylor/index.md

 </blockquote>

 <blockquote class="blockquote">
 My friend James Taylor is dead.
 I'm heartbroken and thinking of all of his family and friends.
-He is leaving a hole that cannot be filled.
+He is leaving a hole that cannot be filled.<br /><br />
 I met James when I started grad school at Penn State.
 I had no idea what to expect (I'd only learned of PhD programs within the previous year).
-We were both students, but he was clearly in a league of his own.
+We were both students, but he was clearly in a league of his own.<br /><br />
 James was one of the smartest people I've ever known, in a way that wasn't (as) intimidating.
 Talking with James was easy and enlightening.
-He advocated and put in the work for better science, in all aspects.
+He advocated and put in the work for better science, in all aspects.<br /><br />
 James supported my science and my career in ways I don't think I can ever fully communicate.
 As a colleague, he believed in me.
 As a friend, he expected me to do good.
-He supported my growth, selflessly.
+He supported my growth, selflessly.<br /><br />

-Most of all, James was an advocate.
+Most of all, James was an advocate. <br /><br />

-He advocated for his students, for trainees, for open science, for open data, for making this world a better place.
+He advocated for his students, for trainees, for open science, for open data, for making this world a better place. <br /><br />

 I will miss him so terribly.
 <footer class="blockquote-footer">Melissa A. Wilson, Arizona State University</footer>
 </blockquote>

 <blockquote class="blockquote">
-The first time I saw James was at ISMB 2007 in Vienna when he gave a Demonstration on Galaxy's tool integration framework - the room was packed and everyone was deadly silent whilst he live xml'ed.
+The first time I saw James was at ISMB 2007 in Vienna when he gave a Demonstration on Galaxy's tool integration framework - the room was packed and everyone was deadly silent whilst he live xml'ed.<br /><br />
 We are all poorer for this today.<br />
 valé James.
 <footer class="blockquote-footer">Jim Proctor, University of Dundee</footer>